Carlos Frenk: Personal life

-Frenk is married to Susan Frenk, a lecturer in Spanish and Latin American literature and Principal of St Aidan's College, Durham.
+Frenk is married to Lady Dr. Susan Frenk, a lecturer in Spanish and Latin American literature and Principal of St Aidan's College, Durham.
 They have two sons.

 Honours

 Frenk was elected a Fellow of the Royal Society (FRS) in 2004.
-He was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to cosmology.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2017 Birthday Honours for services to cosmology, and was knighted in the 2026 Birthday Honours for services to astrophysics and cosmology.

 He has received the Gold Medal of the Royal Astronomical Society (2014), the Royal Society Wolfson Research Merit Award (2006), the Daniel Chalonge Medal (2007), the George Darwin Lectureship (2010), the Fred Hoyle Medal and Prize (2010), the Gruber Prize in Cosmology (2011), the Max Born Prize (2017), the Dirac Medal and Prize (2020), and the Rumford Medal (2021).

 In 2023 he was named an Honorary Fellow of King's College, Cambridge.

-Media
+Public engagement

 Frenk has appeared on television and radio, including The Sky at Night and BBC Radio 4’s Desert Island Discs in 2018.